WonjeYun/HDPEarningsCall/README.md

 # HDPEarningsCall
 This code uses hierarchical Dirichlet process to earnings call data and do performance analysis

+### Data
+The data is collected from the following sources:
+1. WRDS (Wharton Research Data Services)
+2. Yahoo Finance (using yfinance library)

+Due to WRDS issues, the data is not included in the repository.
+If you want to use the data, please use WRDS to download the data.

 ### For using the HDP Model
 *Need to be done before installing required environment and libraries* I've used "tomotopy" as the HDP library.